feldera/storage-design/README.md

 The general problem we face is to persist an entire circuit at a given step id and resume from it later (potentially inside a new (OS) process).

-Luckily, with what we discussed above we can already store batches on files, which ends up being most of the circuit state.
-However, to checkpoint an resume from checkpoints, we also needs to save the spine state.
+Luckily, with what we discussed above dbsp can already store batches in files, which contain most of the circuit state.
+However, to checkpoint and resume from checkpoints, the software also needs to save the spine state.
-The spine holds collections of batches, provides a cursor to lookup keys and values from the batch collection, and computes the right weight during reads.
-It also merges batches to garbage collect them.
+The spine holds collections of batches, provides a cursor to lookup keys and values from the batch collection, and computes the weight of a tuple by consolidating identical tuples.
+It also merges batches during garbage-collection.

-Persisting a spine involves storing which batches/files are currently in the spine along with certain meta-data (bounds and filters mentioned earlier).
-While it's not a lot of state, it's important to store this data in manner that is consistent with the persistent layers so a spine's original state can be recovered from disk in case of failures.
-Currently, we keep most of the DRAM code for the Spine implementation.
+Persisting a spine involves storing the batches/files which are currently in the spine along with certain meta-data (bounds and filters mentioned earlier).
+While it's not a lot of state, it's important to store this data in a manner that is consistent with the persistent layers so a spine's original state can be recovered from disk in case of failures.

 Aside from spines, there is other state we will eventually have to persist but [we ignore it for now](https://github.com/feldera/feldera/issues/1560) as it only applies to